olikraus/c-object/README.md

 ## Useful Tools

  * `csv2json`: A tool to convert csv files to JSON format
- * `json_compare`: Compre two different JSON files and output path to the first difference
+ * `json_compare`: Compare two different JSON files and output path to the first difference.
+For arrays the sequence of elements is ignored.
  * `json_format`: A simple beautifier tool for JSON